metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 #### _History_

 Both of these teams met last year in the wild card round of the postseason in what ultimately ended up being a rout in favor of Tampa Bay.
-Even though Washington boasted one of the most feared defensive lines in the league, the defense was virtually helpless against the richness of the Buccaneers offense.
+Even though Washington boasted one of the most feared defensive lines in the league, their defense was all but helpless against the richness of the Buccaneers offense.

 This year, Washington's taken a major step back as it tries to indoctrinate a set of new defensive backs to man the backfield in pass coverage.
 The problem is that the personnel don't seem to fit the scheme.
-On top of that, Washington built its reputation last year facing off against a spate of weak opponents.
+On top of that, Washington built its reputation last year facing off against a string of weak opponents.
 It's a luxury that's not there this season given their schedule.

 #### _Weather_